wendyyng/Homemade_Meals_APP/README.md

 - Installation

 ## Summary
-Delish is a homemade meal web app for home cooks to create meals and customers to search and order meals - collaborated project, team of 5.
+Delish is a homemade meal web app for home cooks to create meals and customers to search and order meals - collaborated project, a team of 5.

 ## Heroku Link
 https://homemade-meal-app.herokuapp.com/